PeterOcansey/omure_weather_test/README.md

 # Omure Weather Forcast

-The Omure weather forcast service is a Laravel application develop around the Open Weather Forcast API service.
-The service fetches weather forcast data for New York, London, Paris, Tokyo and Berlin.
+The Omure weather forecast service is a Laravel application develop around the Open Weather Forecast API service.
+The service fetches weather forecast data for New York, London, Paris, Tokyo and Berlin.
 The data is saved in a database for later retrieval.

 ## Project Requirement
 - Run Laravel 8, PHP 8.1+